 Pineapples were originally cultivated in Brazil and Paraguay.
 From these regions, the fruit spread to Mexico, Central America, and the Caribbean Islands.
-The fruit was cultivated by the Mayans and Aztecs, who used it for consumption and spiritual rituals.
+The Mayans and Aztecs also cultivated it and used it for consumption and spiritual rituals.

-From Hawaii, the pineapple was canned and transported across the world by the means of ocean streamers.
-Hawaii exported tinned pineapple into Europe, because the fruit could not be cultivated in cold regions.
+From Hawaii, the pineapple was canned and transported across the world through ocean streamers.
+Hawaii exported tinned pineapple to Europe because the fruit could not be cultivated in cold regions.
 Soon, however, Europeans found a way to emulate tropical climatic conditions and create a suitable environment to harvest pineapples.

 Although the pineapple was a luxury fruit initially, with the onslaught of technology and industrialization, it began to be cultivated all over the world.
 Soon it lost its significance as an elite fruit and became accessible to everyone.

 The pineapple has predominantly been used as a symbol of hospitality.
 However, there are several other symbolic meanings associated with the fruit.

 1. Symbol of Status

 In early European society, pineapples were a symbol of status.
 Pineapples could not be grown on European soil, so only the affluent could afford to import them.
 They were extremely expensive in Europe because of their rarity.
 So sometimes, pineapples were rented as decorative centerpieces for social events but not often consumed.
 They were just placed for admiration and awe.
 In this way, the fruit became emblematic of luxury and wealth, and anyone who was anyone wanted to get their hands on a pineapple.

 2. Symbol of Hospitality